Healthy Ways to Scent Your Home Naturally (plus recipes!)

 When the heat/air blows through it, the scent will gently blow through the air as well.

-- Place one of the papers linked above, scented with essential oils, under the seat in your car.
+- Place one of the papers linked above, scented with essential oils, under the seat in your car, in a drawer, etc.

 D i f f u s e r

-- This diffuser has served me very well.
-I recently came across this other style diffuser by the same company and it’s functional and beautiful.
+- This diffuser is a favorite.
+I recently came across this other style diffuser and it is functional and beautiful.

 I love them!